travis-perl/helpers/README.md

     the --deps flag can be given to install all dependencies of the current dist.

-    Also accepts the --coverage option.
+    This command accepts the --coverage option.
 If the COVERAGE environment variable is set, this will attempt to install Devel::Cover and Devel::Cover::Report::Coveralls.
 If the environment variable is not set, does nothing.

+    Finally, you can pass --update-prereqs to make this script run without passing `--skip-satisfied` to `cpanm`.

   * tests-dirs